apache/streampipes-website/docs/04_use-connect.md

 import ScreenshotSlideshow from '@site/src/components/docs/ScreenshotSlideshow';

 Apache StreamPipes Connect is the entry point for bringing industrial and IoT data into the platform.
-It lets users create adapters from the web interface, inspect incoming events, refine schemas, and publish the resulting data streams for reuse across pipelines, dashboards, charts, assets, and datasets.
+It lets users create adapters from the web interface, inspect incoming events, refine schemas, and publish the resulting data streams for reuse across pipelines, dashboards, charts, and datasets.

 This page explains the capabilities of StreamPipes Connect and the general workflow for connecting data.
 It intentionally does not cover protocol-specific configuration details.
-Those belong in the how-to section.
+Those can be found in the How-to sections.

 ## What StreamPipes Connect does